webzille/FileManager/README.md

 > php artisan storage:link

+And the public files needs to be published to load the CSS files

+> php artisan vendor:publish --tag=filemanager_public

 Below are the instructions to implement the filemanager with SimpleMDE, but you can use the filemanager with any editor of your choice.
 Only differences would be are how you add a custom button to the editor and how you append the generated markdown/html to the editor.